Leandrit0/KillTheKing/README.md

 # KillTheKing
 A custom kill the king with events not finished.

-Okey to not have errors in the project you need:
+Okey to not have errors in the project use this:
 Lombok https://mvnrepository.com/artifact/org.projectlombok/lombok/1.18.12
-And PaperSpigot 1.7.10 or 1.8.8
+PaperSpigot any version.

-if you have errors need gson or delete mkremins folder.
+and gson.